AdobeDocs/audience-manager.en/help/using/features/traits/trait-details-page.md

 * For rule-based traits, trait qualification happens in real-time, as users qualify for a trait in their browser.
 * For onboarded traits, trait qualification happens after an inbound file is processed, i.e. the inbound file is [fed into Audience Manager](../../faq/faq-inbound-data-ingestion.md) and that is when the trait qualification happens.
-* **Unique Trait Realizations**: A count of unique users that added this trait to their profile over the given time range.
+* **[!UICONTROL Unique Trait Realizations]**: A count of unique users that added this trait to their profile over the given time range.
-* **Total Trait Population**: The number of unique users currently qualified for this trait.
+* **[!UICONTROL Total Trait Population]**: The number of unique users currently qualified for this trait.

     ![trait-graph](assets/trait-summary.png)

-* **Identity Type Breakdown**: The first three entries show the top three cross-device data sources with the highest population count that have qualified for the trait, in descending order.
+* **[!UICONTROL Identity Type Breakdown]**: The first three entries show the top three cross-device data sources with the highest population count that have qualified for the trait, in descending order.
 The fourth entry shows the sum of all the other [!DNL DPUUIDs] ([!DNL CRM IDs]) that qualified for the trait, from the cross-device data sources that are not in the top three.
 This report appears only if you select Cross-device ID in the [!UICONTROL Show Results By] drop-down menu at the top right side of the page.
 The default drop-down option is [!UICONTROL Device ID], where this report is not displayed.

     ![trait-graph](assets/trait-identity.png)
+    > [!NOTE]
+    > Audience Manager only displays the [!UICONTROL Identity Type Breakdown] report if you have cross-device IDs qualified for the trait.

 ## Trait Expression {#trait-expression}